sohit-agarwal/Wexflow/README.md

 <!--
 # What's new?
-Take a look at the brand new [version 4.4]().
-This version is a major and stable release that includes brand new features, bug fixes, major performance enhancements and under the hood updates.
+Take a look at the brand new [version 4.4](https://github.com/aelassas/Wexflow/releases/tag/v4.4).
+This latest version is a major and stable release that includes brand new features, bug fixes, major performance enhancements and under the hood updates.
 -->

 # Continuous Integration